 Lyndsey graduated from the University of Pittsburgh with a sociology degree.
 She began her career in the nonprofit education field working in a therapeutic setting at Wesley Spectrum Highland School, assisting students with mental and emotional disabilities.
 After spending time in Eastern Europe as a volunteer with the United States Peace Corps, Lyndsey returned to her work with Pittsburgh students and youths.
 Prior to joining The Promise, she coordinated a College and Career Readiness Program for Pittsburgh Public School students at the Bloomfield-Garfield Corporation.

-Lauren comes to The Promise with an extensive background in communications, strategic planning, and grassroots development.
+Lauren comes to The Promise with a background in communications, strategic planning, and grassroots development.
 She graduated from the University of Pittsburgh with a BA in Business and French.
-Previously, Lauren led legislative, electoral, and advocacy campaigns for SEIU, the country’s second largest labor union.
+Previously, Lauren led legislative, electoral, and advocacy campaigns for SEIU, the country’s second-largest labor union.
 She also worked as a consultant for the Carnegie Library of Pittsburgh’s sustainable funding initiative.
 She currently serves as Secretary to the Board of Directors of the Oakland Planning and Development Corporation.

 Kristin graduated from the University of Pittsburgh with a BA in Public Service and a certificate in Nonprofit Management.
 She has an extensive background in fundraising and communications and was previously the Manager of Annual Giving at Girl Scouts Western Pennsylvania.
 She joined The Promise as the Development Administrative Assistant in 2016 and in December of 2019 took the position as Communications Manager.